 The term "mass flow rate" refers to the amount of material that passes through the fan per unit time.
 The mass flow rate mathematical definition is:

 dm/dt which is the derivative of the mass with respect to time.
 The unit of measurement for the flow rate is CFM which stands for Cubic Feet per Minute.
-It might sound a bit strange since cubic feet is a unit of volume and not mass or weight.
+It might sound a bit strange since cubic feet as a unit of volume and not mass or weight.
 However, if we use the density of whatever substance is going through the fan, we can easily convert volume to mass.

-Using the fan calculator / cfm calculator
+Using the fan calculator / CFM calculator

-- Look for the pressure specification provided by the manufacturer
+- Look for the pressure specification provided by the manufacturer.

-- If you can find the power specification for the fan, skip the next two steps
+- If you can find the power specification for the fan, skip the next two steps.

-- Find the voltage and amperage at which the fan operates
+- Find the voltage and amperage at which the fan operates.

-- Use the advanced mode to calculate the power output using the voltage, current and efficiency of the fan.
+- Use the advanced mode to calculate the power output using the voltage, current, and efficiency of the fan.

-- The CFM should appear calculated on the third field
+- The CFM should appear calculated on the third field.

 This is one of many uses we can think of for this calculator.
 However, you should feel free to use the calculator to obtain any other parameters of the fan that you might be missing.
-What this means is that if you know the airflow and pressure, you can calculate the power output of the fan, and even the efficiency (assuming you know the operational voltage and current of the fan).
+What this means is that if you know the airflow and pressure, you can calculate the power output of the fan and even the efficiency (assuming you know the operating voltage and current of the fan).
 Feel free to explore and use the fan calculator according to your needs.

 Fun facts about fans

 You might be thinking that fans always work on air.
 And that's reasonable since most of the examples we've talked about (ceiling fans, bathroom fans, USB/battery powered fans) work like that.
 But actually, water-fans are a thing.
 Think about the propellers on a boat.
 They are indeed indistinguishable from regular air fans.
-The reality is that they work on the same principles as everyday fans, namely the Bernoulli principle.
-What makes them different is the use of the third of Newton's law to move a boat instead of move the air/water around them.
+The reality is that they work on the same principles as everyday fans, namely the Bernoulli equation.
+What makes them different is the use of the third of Newton's law to move a boat instead of moving the air/water around them.
 A very creative way to use a fan.